randusy/cstructs/README.md

 # cstructs
 IntegerArray, Double Array, StringArray and String2DArray Data Structures For C.

+# Purpose

+Provide essential data structure to simplify the development of programs in c.

 # How to use the library

   //clone the library and put it in your project